 Get in touch directly with any group you’d like to get involved in – just click on the link of the named lead and fill out their contact form.

-If you want to start a new group, let us know so we can help promote it.
+If you would like to start a new group – or even are just considering the possibilities – please contact Q’s Community Manager, Matthew Mezey – who will help you with advice, support, promotion and more.
 It’s helpful for us to understand the group’s developments so we can help feed that back as part of evaluating Q – maybe try to find someone in the group who can share occasional brief updates about the group with other members on the LinkedIn group or Q-municate.

 Ambulance Services and QI Special Interest Group